An architect’s tips on the perfect game room floor plan

 Read more: Video game room: What are the must-haves?

-The ideal location for such a game room would be a separate room on the main floor or in the basement.
-That way, the game room activities will not affect the rest of the residents of the house.
+The ideal game room location would be a separate room on the main floor or in the basement.
+That way, the game room activities will not affect the rest of the house residents.

-The room is visually integrated by walls that keep the various elements in balance throughout the room.
 One of the accent walls has unique wall-mounted open shelves in the form of wooden hexagons.
-You can use the space to store equipment, games, or collectibles — while enhancing the room decor.
+You can use the space to store equipment, games, or collectibles while enhancing the room decor.
+Remember, your game room designed for both fun and style should be an eye-catching, enjoyable space that invites everyone to play their favorite games.

 The ceiling too has hexagonal shapes in white and shades of gray, with a corrugated texture.
 The ceiling pattern is fitted with recessed LED lights to illuminate the game room in style.
 The artificial lighting beautifully highlights the decorative elements of the rec room.